Add complete, 24/7 vet care

 Treatment for compulsive disorders in cats will depend on the severity of the disorder.
 For mild cases, the pet parent may need to modify the cat’s environment with stimuli or remove stressful stimuli from the environment.
 Pet parents can also implement a behavior modification program using rewards such as the cat’s favorite treat.

 For moderate to severe compulsive disorders, the pet parent may need to medicate their cat.
 There are some over-the-counter medications available that help with cat anxiety and OCD.
-However, if the cat has a severe compulsory condition, then they may need a prescription medication from their vet.
+However, if the cat has a severe compulsory condition, then they may need a prescription medication from a vet.

 Knowing the difference between a normal cat behavior and a cat OCD behavior can be difficult for pet parents.
 To help pet parents know what is “normal” for their cat, they can keep a cat behavior journal and regularly write down their cat’s normal behaviors.
 Keeping a journal of behaviors is an easy way to document when a normal behavior starts to become abnormal.